PragmaticFlow/NBomber.Docs/docs/cluster/run-cluster-json.md

 The main settings are:

-- **ClusterId** - think of this as a namespace for cluster members.
+- **ClusterId** - think of this as a virtual cluster id for cluster members.
 Cluster members use this `ClusterId` to discover each other.
 The main reason for the existence of `ClusterId` is to allow you to run multiple cluster runs in parallel and to prevent any members collision.
 - **NATSServerURL** - the URL of the NATS message broker.
 In our example, we use `localhost` since we host NATS on the local machine using `docker-compose`.
 You can find more info about NATS connection strings [here](https://docs.nats.io/using-nats/developer/connecting).
 - **TargetScenarios** - specifies target scenarios that will be executed in the cluster.
 You can specify different TargetScenarios for Coordinator and Agents.
 - **AgentsCount** - the number of Agents that will join the cluster with the specified `ClusterId`.
 In this case, the cluster will consist of 1 Agent.
 We don't specify the number of Coordinators since there is always exactly 1.
 So the total cluster size is 2 members: 1 Coordinator + 1 Agent.